munificent/journal/_posts/2011-01-16-pattern-matching-in-a-dynamic-oop-language.md

 *type annotation*.
 The name can be `_` if you don't really care about it.
 Here's some:

-    :::magpie
+{% highlight magpie %}
 _              // no name or type
-    a              // name but no type
-    position Point // name and type
+a              // name but no type position Point // name and type
 _ Int | String // no name but type
+{% endhighlight %}

 A variable pattern matches if the *type* of the value matches the variable pattern's type.
 If the pattern doesn't have a type, it always succeeds.